-02 DESCRIPTION
+02. DESCRIPTION

-Kava products are derived from selected parts of the kava plant, Piper methysticum Frost.
+Kava products are derived from selected parts of the kava plant, Piper methysticum G. Frost in the Family Piperaceae.
 The parts of the kava plant used to produce kava products may include:

-- a) Peeled, fresh and dried rhizomes and basal stems; and - b) Fresh and dried roots.
+- a) Fresh and/or dried rhizomes and basal stems (up to the first node on each kava branch); and - b) Fresh and/or dried roots.